google/data-layer-helper/README.md

 yarn global add karma
 ```

-You can run the unit tests from the root directory with the command
+You can run the unit tests from the root directory with the following command:

 ```bash
 karma start
 ```

-You can run the integration tests from the root directory with the command
+You can run the integration tests from the root directory by using:

 ```bash
 karma start test/integration/karma.conf.js